 More getaway than patio, the covered outdoor space at this superb cocktail and noodle hangout is strung with nets and thick with atmosphere.

 So much great beer, and an uber-spacious patio, roughly half of it covered, upon which to drink it (the food menu is also legit).
 As ever, this spot is 21-plus, with no dogs.

 The open-air pizza restaurant mastered outdoor dining long ago.
 Bonus: The covered portion of its picnic table compound is right next to the chicken coop.

-A rollicking tent in the brewery’s shared parking lot is all about heaters, beer, and amply spaced tables.
+A rollicking tent in the brewery’s shared parking lot combines beer and amply spaced tables.

-Brunch, dinner, and happy hour all happen on picnic tables beneath a massive tent erected on the parking lot next to this versatile outpost of the Marination empire.
-You can even place orders sans contact thanks to the magic of QR codes.
+Brunch, dinner, and happy hour all happen on picnic tables stationed outside this versatile outpost of the Marination empire.
+A tent in the parking lot offers a ton of covered seating.

 Inside this pair of sturdy patios, Tuesdays mean $20 bottomless tacos and $5 tequila, plus a host of Tex-Mex staples like enchiladas and steak fajitas.

 A stretch of Sixth Avenue between Blanchard and Virginia has become an outdoor dining plaza, a three-block stretch of tents and meticulously cleaned tables adorned with fresh flowers.
 Plan to grab a seat here if you’re eating at the following: Willmott’s Ghost, Marination, Mamnoon Street, Evergreens, Lady Yum, 2120, Potbelly, Joe and the Juice, Casco Antiguo, and the Amazon Go store.
 The streatery (sorry) is open 8–8 daily, and nearby Amazon garages let you park free on nights and weekends.